Stay up to date

 No salesy pitches and all that, promise!

-Security issues in healthcare relate to the safety of hospitals and healthcare service providers’ clinical and administrative information systems.
+Cyber security issues in healthcare relate to the safety of hospitals and healthcare service providers’ clinical and administrative information systems.
 In the last few years, increasing healthcare cyber attacks have been faster than the improvements in IT security controls.
-This article discusses the security risks affecting hospitals and healthcare providers, followed by the best security practices aimed at improvements.
+This article discusses the top security risks affecting hospitals and healthcare providers, followed by the best security practices aimed at improvements.
 Many of these issues we have observed during internal penetration testing work for our customers.

 Cybercriminals quickly adapt to the world around them.
 For example, during 2020, cybercriminals targeted the healthcare sector with pandemic themed malicious campaigns.
 It resulted in data breaches and ransomware attacks disrupting business operations.
 This industry experiences one of the highest numbers of data breaches annually.